 Form and Tone

 The Human Abstract has six quatrains, stanzas of four lines, and a total of twenty-four lines.
 The rhyme follows an AABB pattern.
 This simple rhyme scheme recreates innocent sonority which emphasizes the meaning of the words.
-The fourth stanza breaks the rhyme pattern to gain the reader’s attention into “Mystery”.
+The fourth stanza breaks the rhyme pattern to gain the reader’s attention to “Mystery”.
 The last two quatrains also have an AABB rhyme scheme.
 Moreover, the tone of The Human Abstract is didactic throughout the six stanzas and it conveys its message in a universal manner.
 Mostly, the poem focuses on addressing the reader as if in a lesson, but through a critical perspective.

 There are two main themes in The Human Abstract.
 These are related to the contrast between humanity, divinity, and nature.
 The first one is virtue and religion as a human construct.
-The first stanzas present a critical outlook towards virtues that are traditionally associated with Christianity.
+The first stanzas present a critical outlook toward virtues that are traditionally associated with Christianity.
 These are conceived ultimately as false because they are not entirely good (e.g. Pity exists thanks to poverty), as they are biased by human reasoning.
 Moreover, the final stanzas present the second theme which is the imprisonment of humanity.
 Notice how humanity can’t escape these negative aspects of their “virtues” and they end up surrounded by more “false” virtues, such as Humility and Deceit.

 Analysis, Stanza by Stanza